 Two additional thru-hiker-friendly competitors are the Nemo Hornet and Big Agnes Tiger Wall UL2.
 The Nemo and Big Agnes hover right around 2 pounds in weight, and also have the advantage in preventing condensation with their mesh-heavy builds.
 But the Double Rainbow is more spacious inside and its simplistic pole structure makes it more packable.
 Further, its 30D fabrics are noticeably more durable than what you get from Nemo and Big Agnes.
 In the end, it’s a tough call between the three—they all rank closely on our backpacking tent round-up.
 But the Double Rainbow’s roomier interior at a minimal weight penalty is what gives it the edge for us.

 A final option to consider is Zpacks’ wild Duplex Flex shelter.
 This freestanding, two-person tent has its fair share of loyalists, and for good reason.
 It’s super light at under 2 pounds, surprisingly durable with its tough Dyneema construction, and offers good all-around weather protection.
 The Duplex and Double Rainbow both follow a similar hybrid single-wall design, which comes with some sacrifices in ventilation.
 The upside is they’re both easy to pitch in the rain with the rainfly already connected to the mesh side walls.
-Both are solid designs overall, but at $724, the Duplex Flex is well over double the cost of the Tarptent (purchasing the trekking-pole supported option brings the bill down to $599).
+Both are solid designs overall, but at $724, the Duplex Flex is well over double the cost of the Tarptent (for more, see our in-depth Duplex review).
 Whether or not the Duplex’s weight advantages are worth that extra investment comes down to priorities, but both tents stand as excellent examples of the innovation found in today’s cottage industry.